-- If you still have an old TV with a glass screen, then you can easily clean it with a microfiber rag dampened in glass cleaner.
+Many TV models include this type of cloth with you purchase to clean the screens with.
+If you still have an old TV with a glass screen, you can easily clean it with a microfiber cloth dampened with a little glass cleaner.

-- Finally, review the area of the television base so that it’s also clean.
+Finally, check the area around the base of the TV to make sure it’s clean.
 A few strokes are enough.
 Always set aside the rags used for screens and save them for that purpose only.

 Don’t miss: My Child is a Tablet Addict